insight-infrastructure/terraform-aws-insight-tutorials/README.md

 1. Getting a shell in an instance
 1. Bootstrapping a machine with user-data
 1. Using modules
-1. Expressions and functions - WIP
+1. Expressions and locals
-1. How to use count with logic - WIP
+1. Functions and count
 1. Keeping track of state - WIP

 Advanced Lessons